tobiasbalmer/ResponseGrid/README.md

 </div>
 ```

 On the smartphone, all the cols become 100%.
-But it's also possible to make the cols reorder, or even stay at the original width.
+But it's also possible to make the cols reorder, or even stay at the original width, with `small-reorder` and `small-stay`.

 ```bash
 <div class="row small-reorder">